-In the comparison of CEUS results, the initial enhancement time was similar between the hNEN and HCC groups.
-But the washout to iso-enhancement time and washout to hypo-enhancement time in the hNEN group was lower than those in the HCC group.
-It indicated that the washout time in hNEN was earlier than that in HCC.
+In the comparison of CEUS results, the initial enhancement time was similar between the hNEN and HCC groups, but the washout to iso-enhancement time and washout to hypo-enhancement time in the hNEN group were lower than those in the HCC group.
+These findings indicated that the washout time in hNEN was earlier than that in HCC.
 The possible reason is that hNENs are transferred from different sources.
-The blood flow supply composition is different, which results in a different washout time from HCC[21,22].
-In addition, the proportions of CEUS characteristics, including enhancement of arterial phase, portal venous phase, and enhancement of late phase, enhancement forms, tumor vasculature, tumor necrosis and capsule enhancement were similar in the hNEN and HCC groups.
-It is suggested that the CEUS enhancement features of hNEN and HCC are similar, and it is difficult to distinguish clinically.
+The blood flow supply composition is different, which results in a different washout time than HCC[21,22].
+In addition, the proportions of CEUS characteristics, including enhancement of arterial phase, portal venous phase, and enhancement of late phase, enhancement forms, tumor vasculature, tumor necrosis, and capsule enhancement, were similar in the hNEN and HCC groups.
+Because the CEUS enhancement features of hNEN and HCC are similar, it is difficult to distinguish clinically.
 It is necessary to pay special attention to the difference of contrast agent washout time between hNEN and HCC.

-Therefore, this study suggests 2 points in the ultrasound examination: (1) Intrahepatic lesions are multiple, uniform and high echo, and without peripheral acoustic halo; and (2) In the CEUS performance of intrahepatic lesions, the uniform high enhancement at arterial phase was found, and the washout is rapid.
-The diagnosis of hNEN need to be considered.
+Therefore, this study suggests two points in the ultrasound examination: (1) Intrahepatic lesions are multiple, uniform, and high echo and without peripheral acoustic halo; and (2) In the CEUS performance of intrahepatic lesions, the uniform high enhancement at arterial phase was found, and the washout is rapid.
+The diagnosis of hNEN needs to be considered.

 Comparison of B-mode ultrasound and CEUS results among hNENs from different sources

-hNEN can be transferred from multiple sites including pancreas, gastrointestinal tract, liver, lungs, and adrenal glands, etc. Gastroenteropancreatic NENs are the main source of hNEN[23].
+hNEN can be transferred from multiple sites, including the pancreas, gastrointestinal tract, liver, lungs, adrenal glands, etc. Gastroenteropancreatic NENs are the main source of hNEN[23].
 Previous studies have revealed that although the treatment of hNEN is surgery, the efficacy and 5-year survival of different sources of hNEN are different[24-26].
 The survival time of hNEN patients from the gastrointestinal tract is significantly longer than that of hNEN patients from the pancreas[27].
-Ablation, embolism and liver transplantation have different effects on hNEN from different sources[28,29].
+Ablation, embolism, and liver transplantation have different effects on hNEN from different sources[28,29].
 In addition, some patients with hNEN need to undergo surgery again to remove the primary lesion because they have misjudged the source of hNEN before surgery[30-33].
 Therefore, predicting the possible primary site of hNEN is important in guiding the patient's examination, such as finding the extrahepatic primary tumor and the treatment plan.
 This study analyzed B-mode ultrasound and CEUS results of hNENs from the gastrointestinal tract, pancreas, and other sites.
-It found there was no significant difference in B-mode ultrasound and CEUS characteristics of hNEN from different sources.
+We found there was no significant difference in B-mode ultrasound and CEUS characteristics of hNEN from different sources.
 All of them were mainly multiple hyperechoic lesions, and the CEUS showed uniformly high enhancement at arterial phase and rapid washout.
-It indicated that it is difficult to identify hNEN from different sources only by ultrasound.
+This indicated that it is difficult to identify hNEN from different sources only by ultrasound.
 Therefore, this study suggests that when hNEN is suspected to be a metastatic tumor, the pathological examination should be performed to clarify the primary lesion to prevent missed diagnosis.

 Comparison of B-mode ultrasound and CEUS results between hNET and hNEC groups